Parendi: Thousand-Way Parallel RTL Simulation: Analysis of BSP RTL Simulation

-The scheduled execution time is called a submodular function, and this variant of the scheduling problem is called submodular load balancing (SLB).
-SLB is inherently more difficult than classical scheduling in the sense that it is hard to get even modest approximation guarantees ($\sqrt{{n} / {log(n)}}$~\cite{SLB}).

-When fewer tasks exist than tiles (threads) ($n \leq m$), the optimal solution is to assign one \fiber to each tile (thread).
+In the trivial case, when fewer tasks exist than tiles (threads) ($n \leq m$), the optimal solution is to assign a \fiber to each tile (thread).
 It is impossible to improve $t_{comp}$ beyond $\max_i t_i$ as the slowest \fiber (the straggler) bounds $t_{comp}$ from below.
-Encountering this bound on x86 hardware is unlikely: even relatively small designs have a few hundred \fibers, an order of magnitude more than available cores.
-However, a single IPU chip has 1472 tiles, sufficient for small to medium-sized designs so that a straggler \fiber can be the limit on the IPU.
+Encountering this bound on x64 hardware is unlikely: even relatively small designs have a few hundred \fibers, an order of magnitude more than available cores.
+However, a single IPU chip has 1472 tiles, sufficient for small to medium-sized designs so that a straggler can limit IPU performance.

-\figRef{ipu_stragglers} summarizes the SLB problem: mapping \fibers to tiles results in a linear regions were we could reduce $t_{comp}$ almost linearly by using more tiles.
-The reductions gradually become less significant, and we plateau at $\max_i t_i$ with sufficient tiles.
-In \figRef{ipu_stragglers} $m_{crit}$ represents the minimum number of tiles needed to reach $\max_i t_i$ (lowest value of $t_{comp}$).
-To maximize simulation rate, we only need $m_{crit}$ tiles; having more would not help as the straggler is the limit.
+\figRef{ipu_stragglers} depicts the SLB problem: mapping \fibers to tiles results in a linear region in which $t_{comp}$ falls almost linearly with additional tiles.
+The benefits become less significant, and we eventually plateau at $\max_i t_i$ (with sufficient tiles) with $m_{crit}$ as the minimum tiles needed to this point.
+To maximize the simulation rate, we only need $m_{crit}$ tiles; having more would not help as the straggler is the limit.